dereekb/gethapier/STEPS.md

 ✔ Use Nx Cloud?
 (It's free and doesn't require registration.) · Yes
 ```

+Delete decorate-angular-cli.js, and update the package.json file's postinstall to not call this file.
+Remove all entries from "scripts" except for post-install.

 ### 2. Create Github Repo
 https://github.com/new
 https://github.com/dereekb/gethapier